 Whether you’re recovering from an injury, managing chronic pain, or aiming to enhance your athletic performance, Jay is here to support you every step of the way.

-Originally from Merseyside, England, Liam brings a wealth of experience and a passion for sports and health to Avalon Physio.
-As a former competitive track runner and football player in both England and Australia, Liam understands the demands of high-level athletic performance and the importance of effective rehabilitation.
+Originally from Merseyside, England, Liam brings a strong sporting background and a passion for health to Avalon Physio.
+A former competitive track athlete and footballer in both the UK and Australia, he has firsthand insight into the demands of athletic performance and the role of effective rehabilitation in staying active and injury-free.

-In 2013, Liam made the exciting move to Perth with his brother Jay to embrace the sun, beaches, and a healthy lifestyle.
-He studied his Bachelor of Physiotherapy at the University of Notre Dame in Fremantle, graduating in 2022.
+Liam moved to Perth in 2013 with his brother Jay, drawn to the coastal lifestyle and opportunities for a healthier way of living.
+He completed his Bachelor of Physiotherapy at the University of Notre Dame in Fremantle, graduating in 2022.
+Since then, he has developed excellent manual therapy skills and takes a structured, evidence-based approach to exercise prescription tailored to each patient’s needs.